krishnalalstha/mobile-developer-assignment/Internship-Assignment.md

 ### Bonus points

-* Use of 3rd party libraries like [Retrofit](http://square.github.io/retrofit/) or any ORM libraries would be a big plus point.
+* Use of 3rd party libraries like [Retrofit](http://square.github.io/retrofit/) or for data persistent ROOM would be a big plus point.
 * If you can use relevant 'Material Design' components in your application.
 * If you write readme file with screenshots and short description of your application.
+* Implementation of android architecture component or any other clean code architecture would be a plus point but not compulsory.